North Korea: Rogue Nation Threatens Space Industry And Satellites

 This year’s war games will also focus on preparing the THAAD anti-missile system the U.S. is deploying to South Korea.
 That announcement comes on the heels of a surprise launch by North Korea last week when it sent four ballistic missiles flying into the sea as part of an angry response to the planned joint military exercises.

-The THAAD anti-missile system uses a mobile radar about the size of a bus, but other U.S. tracking systems use satellite based information and the best way to improve such technology is in space.
+The THAAD anti-missile system uses a mobile radar about the size of a bus, but other U.S. tracking systems use satellite-based information and the best way to improve such technology is in space.

 North Korea demonstrated an ability to reach Earth orbit with a rocket launch last year paving the way for possible anti-satellite missiles to be used against American assets in space.